-Stuffed animals and crib toys have no business in a crib in the initial months of a child’s life.
-That’s because the risk of Sudden Unexplained Infant Death Syndrome for babies is increased when crib toys or stuffed animals are introduced to a baby’s sleeping area.
-However, when a child is able to move around independently, the rate of SUIDS deaths nosedives and stuffed animals can tentatively join the slumber party.
+Baby crib toys have no business in a crib at all, particularly during the first few months of a child’s life.
+That’s because the risk of sudden unexpected infant death syndrome for babies increases when crib toys or stuffed animals are present in a baby’s sleeping area.
+However, around 3 months, the rate of SUIDS deaths nosedives and stuffed animals can tentatively join the slumber party.
 And there’s a good reason for stuffies to get an invitation.
 These “transitional objects” help kids soothe themselves back to sleep.

 How to Use a Transitional Object to Promote Sleep

 - Make sure the transitional object is something that allows them to use their imagination.

 - Help a child choose an object that soothes them rather getting them wound up.